mathieumontgomery/github-review-requested/README.md

 - [ ] Option to select which column to show
 - [ ] Option to select on which columns to sort
 - [ ] More colors!
 If PRs are too old, show them in red
+- [ ] Filter out already approved requests
+- [ ] Filter out issues where tests are not passing

 <!-- LICENSE -->
 ## License